Kotsovolos: History

 In 2010 Kotsovolos launched the Support 360° integrated customer support umbrella of services, and introduces innovative products to the market, such as 3D TVs and Smart TVs.

 In 2015, Kotsovolos celebrated its 65th anniversary with a technology exhibition at the Technopolis of Athens.
 Exhibits included appliances of the past and state-of-the-art appliances of the future that are not yet released in the Greek market.
 The Thanks to Tech annual technology exhibition was thus established.
 Free of charge and easily accessible to all, the exhibition presents technological innovations and devices that are not yet on the market, together with devices that have appeared only at the IFA International Exhibition.

 Kotsovolos launched its first online show, "TryMe" on YouTube in 2015.

 In 2016 the company presented the corporate social responsibility program "Second Home", which mobilizes those who own appliances that work but are not in use, to offer them to families in need.

 In 2019, for the first time in the Greek market, Kotsovolos created the Pay Express service.

+In 2021 the company opened up its first online and physical stores in Cyprus.

-In 2023, Kostovolos was acquired by the Public Power Corporation for €200 million as part of the PPC's €9 billion investment plan.The transaction was approved and completed in 2024.
+In 2023, Kostovolos was acquired by the Public Power Corporation for €200 million as part of the PPC's €9 billion investment plan.
+The transaction was approved and completed in 2024.